The BIA

 Kimberly's first novel, Sucks to Be Me (called a “vampire bat mitzvah novel” by her husband), was an ALA Quick Pick for Reluctant readers, while the sequel, Still Sucks to Be Me, was a VOYA Sci-Fi/Fantasy Best Title.

-Her third title, Ask Me, received a star review from Booklist and is set in her native Florida (the backwoods bit, not the beaches), while her fourth, Cat Girl's Day Off is a hilarious YA homage to Ferris Bueller's Chicago, Natalie must use her Talent talking to cats to solve a high-profile celebrity kidnapping.
+Her third title, Ask Me, received a star review from Booklist and is set in her native Florida (the backwoods bit, not the beaches), while her fourth, Cat Girl's Day Off is a hilarious YA homage to Gerris Bueller's Chicago, Natalie must use her Talent talking to cats to solve a high-profile celebrity kidnapping.

-THE ACCIDENTAL WIZARD is the start of a series of adventures to feature Twig, the reluctant most powerful wizard in the world; Vile (short for Violet) a remarkably pretty hag; Glimfinkle, a teeny tiny gnome, with a VERY big sense of his own importance and Beaky, a magpie of occasionally frankly epic proportions.
+These days, now happily settled in the UK, Kimberly has moved her focus from YA to MG and THE ACCIDENTAL WIZARD is the start of a series of adventures to feature Twig, the reluctant most powerful wizard in the world; Vile (short for Violet) a remarkably pretty hag; Glimfinkle, a teeny tiny gnome, with a VERY big sense of his own importance and Beaky, a magpie of occasionally frankly epic proportions.

 Kimberly was the founder of YA Books Central, one of the largest teen lit sites on the Internet, back before blogs even existed, though she gave up ownership when she made the big move.